wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 * Redirect users to a page on submission
 * Un-subscribe users from MailChimp lists
 * View subscriber MailChimp profiles
-* View individual form subscriber count
+* View individual MailChimp form subscriber count
 * Display multiple MailChimp forms on a single page
 * Easily add MailChimp forms to pages and posts with a button in the page/post editor